-Recording in the period 2010-19 has produced 14 monad records, disregarding some of unclear status, but including two bushes planted at Downe Bank and 30 or so presumed planted at Kingsdown.
-Only some of those 2010-19 records come from the same tetrads as the 1991-2005 records; so, although it appears from total numbers that occurrence in the county has been broadly constant since 1971, the total has been maintained by new discoveries.
+Recording in the period 2010-20 has produced 15 tetrad (16 monad) records, some of which are of unclear status, and including two bushes planted at Downe Bank and 30 or so presumed planted at Kingsdown.
+Only some of those 2010-20 records come from the same tetrads as the 1991-2005 records; so, although it appears from total numbers that occurrence in the county has been broadly constant since 1971, the total has been maintained by new discoveries.
 These are not necessarily 'new' plants, although it is possible that there is recruitment of bird-sown plants, particularly on migratory routes.
 Many of our records are of single bushes, probably of considerable age, and unable to reproduce because both male and female bushes are required.
 A lone bush noted at Burham in 2012 was understood to be one which Eric Philp had recorded for 40 years and which had hardly changed in that time.
 If the strategy of juniper is one of a mobile plant, exploiting favourable situations for colonisation within the area of bird dispersal movements, then this is likely to be ineffective with us when the seed resources are insufficient to result in both males and female bushes arriving in proximity.
 Bushes may appear in unlikely places: there is one (found 2000 and still present in 2015, 3m high; also 2020), rooted above the reach of tides, at the Thames estuary near Cross Ness.